This post may contain affiliate links.

 Step 8: Let cool completely, then slice into bars.

-- Double Chocolate Oatmeal Bars: add 1/4 cup of cocoa powder to these bars to make them extra chocolatey!
+- Double Chocolate: add 1/4 cup of cocoa powder to these bars to make them extra chocolatey.

 - Add some crunch: Add chopped walnuts or almonds for an extra crunch and a boost of omega-3s.

-- Berry Oatmeal Bars: Fold in some fresh or frozen berries for a tart contrast to the sweetness.
+- Berry Oatmeal Bars: Fold in some fresh raspberries or blueberries.

-- Add More Protein: Mix in a scoop of your favorite plant-based protein powder for an added protein kick.
+- Add More Protein: Mix in a scoop of your favourite protein powder like I add to these Protein Banana Muffins for an added protein kick.

-- Ripe Bananas: Use overripe bananas for the best natural sweetness and moisture.
+- Use overripe bananas: these will give the bars the best natural sweetness and moisture.

-- Quality Peanut Butter: Opt for natural, unsweetened peanut butter for a healthier option and better texture.
-I recommend using smooth peanut butter in this recipe.
+- Quality peanut butter: Opt for natural, unsweetened peanut butter for a healthier option and better texture.
+Use leftover peanut butter in a batch of Peanut Butter Chia Pudding.

 Frequently Asked Questions